tjheslin1/sunday-arcana-recruitment/doc.md

 <div style='margin-top:400px'></div>

-> ##### Amafey's first adventure
+> ##### Amafrey's first adventure
-> Amafey, a 2nd-level Spellcaster, is adventuring with three companions, all of 1st-level; their party level is 1.
+> Amafrey, a 2nd-level Spellcaster, is adventuring with three companions, all of 1st-level; their party level is 1.
 >
 > <div style='margin-top:0px; margin-left:20px; font-family:consolas'>(2 + 1 + 1 + 1) / 4 = 1.25 = 1</div>
 >